VolodymyrOrlov/cma-es-scala/README.md

 # Covariance Matrix Adaptation Evolution Strategy

-This project is a minimalistic Scala version of the CMA-ES algorithm as described in (this paper)[https://www.lri.fr/~hansen/cmatutorial.pdf].
+This project is a minimalistic Scala version of the CMA-ES algorithm as described in [this paper](https://www.lri.fr/~hansen/cmatutorial.pdf).
 This implementation is not as full as Java version however it provides certain benefits compared to the latter one:

 * It is much more compact and straightforward.